Junius Bibbs: Baseball career

 While attending college, the switch hitter began his baseball career, playing with the Indianapolis ABCs and the Detroit Stars.
 His 1937 record with the Cincinnati Tigers—reportedly batting .404 that season—led to his selection to the West squad of the All-Star game.
 Elizabeth Brizentine-Taft also reported in The Indianapolis Recorder that Bibbs at one time played first base for the "Grays," presumably the Homestead Grays.

 Part way through his season with the Chicago American Giants in 1938, he was recruited to the legendary Kansas City Monarchs.
-From 1938 to 1941, he was a starter for the Monarchs, playing second base and helping the team win three (1939–1941) Negro Leagues Championships.
+From 1938 to 1941, he was a starter for the Monarchs, playing second base and helping the team win three (1939–1941) Negro American League Pennants.
 He finished his career in 1944 with the Cleveland Buckeyes.

 It was during his baseball years that Bibbs acquired the Negro Leagues nickname, "Rainey."
 As the story goes, a reporter asked Bibbs for the spelling of his first name, which often was misspelled and mispronounced by others.
 Rather than endure having to spell and respell his name, Bibbs suggested the reporter just call him "Rainey" since it was raining that day.